alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 ### Creating errors with JavaScript built-in error constructors

-Another option for creating new errors is by using JavaScript built-in error constructors, such as `Error`, `TypeError`, `ReferenceError` and `SyntaxError`.
+Another option for creating new errors is by using JavaScript built-in error constructors, such as `Error`, `TypeError`, `ReferenceError`, `SyntaxError`, `RangeError`, `EvalError`, `InternalError` and `URIError`.
 You will use `throw` statement to throw these custom errors as well.
 You will also have to use keyword `new` along with one the constructor's names.

 The `new` keyword says that you are creating a new instance of a constructor.
 In this case, some error constructor.
 When you use one of these constructors the `name` property inside the `error` object will be the constructor you used.
 The `message` will be the string you pass as an argument when you instantiate the constructor.